HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 C
 -
 **cerr** Standard output stream for errors.
 Will often have the same destination as cout.
 **clog** Standard output stream for logging.
 Can for example report events in the program execution to a log file.
+**curly brace** Symbol that comes i two different shapes, the open curly ({), and the close curly (}).
+Used to indicate where a block starts and ends in the code.
 G
 -
 **global scope** The outermost scope, used to define global variables or other global constructs, that shall be valid and visible to the compiler at all times.